 While the restaurant is pretty fancy with a nicely done wooden interior, it is also very relaxed with one side of the restaurant open to the street.
 If it rains during your dinner (which it often does in Mexico City in the evenings) you can enjoy your dinner with a beautiful backdrop of rain and trees outside feeling very exotic, almost jungle-like, yet upper-scale.

 If you are a foodie on a low budget looking for a unique vibe and atmosphere, Mercado Roma is the place for you.
 Mercado Roma is the equivalent of an indoor food court stuffed full of top food trucks that serve quick and delicious meals with wine and beer bars in between the various vendors.
 For $8 you can score the best steak and $5 for a great glass of wine to accompany it.

 The seating is open space, family style with long tables.
 The interior is very modern with bright colors and a vertical garden out back with plants covering back the wall of the seating area.
 If you are lucky, you may even find a seat next to a churro stand and drool while watching vendors make fresh churros.
 The only tip is to come hungry!

 La Guapachosa is a restaurant that was introduced to us by a few locals that we met in Mexico City.
 We wanted to try “something different” and we sure got what we asked for.

 You can’t go to Mexico and not try out dollar street tacos.
-From all the places we tried tacos, the best ones were hands down at Tortas Al Fuego.
-It’s a small mom and pop type of taco shop with quick service and endless tacos.
+Of all the places we tried tacos, the best ones were hands down at Tortas Al Fuego.
+It’s a small mom-and-pop type of taco shop with quick service and endless tacos.

 For around $1 you can get 5 small tacos, but their specialty, as their name indicates, is torta sandwiches.
 It’s the perfect place if you are exploring the city “on the go” and just want to grab a few delicious yet cheap tacos on your way to the next museum.